-Available Telephones
+• Available Telephones

-KX-T7600 series, except KX-T7640
+KX-DT300 series and KX-T7600 series, except KX-T7640

-- When Digital XDP connection enables the number of DPTs to exceed the maximum capacity that the PBX supports, the following conditions must be met: - KX-TDA50: An MEC card is installed and an additional AC adaptor is connected. - KX-TDA100/KX-TDA200: An MEC card and the PSU-M or PSU-L is installed. - KX-TDA600: The PSU-L is installed. - The following features cannot be used on either the master or slave DPT: - a) OHCA: A call waiting tone will be heard even if the OHCA feature is set. - b) USB Module: The DPTs will not function properly if a USB Module is attached to either DPT.
-Do not connect a USB Module to either of the DPTs.
+- When Digital XDP connection enables the number of DPTs to exceed the maximum capacity that the PBX supports, the following conditions must be met: - KX-TDA50: An MEC card is installed and an additional AC adaptor is connected. - KX-TDA100/KX-TDA200: An MEC card and the PSU-M or PSU-L is installed. - KX-TDA600: The PSU-L is installed. - The following features cannot be used on either the master or slave DPT: - a.
+OHCA: A call waiting tone will be heard even if the OHCA feature is set. - b.
+USB Module or Bluetooth[®] Module: The DPTs will not function properly if a USB Module or Bluetooth Module is attached to either DPT.
+Do not connect a USB Module or Bluetooth Module to either of the DPTs.